IRFĒ: Present day

-After a 90-year break, IRFĒ fashion house was restored to life by its new owner Olga Sorokina.
-The latter had read the book Beauty in Exile about artists who had fled the Russian Revolution, and then arranged a meeting with the grand-daughter of the founders to talk about reviving the brand.
+After a 90-year break, IRFĒ fashion house was restored by its new owner Olga Sorokina.
+The latter had read the book Beauty in Exile about artists who had fled the Russian Revolution, and then arranged a meeting with the granddaughter of the founders to talk about reviving the brand.

-Maison IRFĒ’s design studio and headquarters are currently located in Paris on rue du Faubourg Saint-Honoré.
+Maison IRFĒ's design studio and headquarters are currently located in Paris on rue du Faubourg Saint-Honoré.
 The House offers high-end ready-to-wear clothing garments and accessories, made in French and Italian ateliers.
 Maison IRFĒ made its debut fashion show during Paris Fashion Week in September 2013, also as this year celebrates the 400th anniversary of the Romanov dynasty.